 Today you’ll leave North Carolina behind as you head to Charleston in South Carolina, arguably America’s best-preserved architectural and historic treasure.
 Overflowing with pretty streets and historic districts, its delightful charm is predicated on a rich history serving the tobacco trade.
 This wealthy past can still be seen today in its 18th century townhouses, Romanesque churches and Georgian mansions.
 Explore them all on garden path walks and horse carriage tours.
 Its plantation estates are particularly impressive, with spiral staircases leading you to grand views over gardens dotted with giant oaks and postcard-perfect lakes.
 Lastly, don’t miss out on a visit to Fort Sumter where the first shots of the Civil War were fired.
 This 19th century Confederate stronghold still features some of its original guns and fortifications, memorialising one of American history’s most important moments.

-Make your way to Carolina Beach, a pretty seaside resort combining old-time beach charm with a fun, family-friendly atmosphere.
+Make your way to Wilmington, gateway to Cape Fear Coast Beaches such as Carolina Beach, a pretty seaside resort combining old-time beach charm with a fun, family-friendly atmosphere and Wrightsville with its impressive surf.

 Days 10-11: Outer Banks/Kitty Hawk, North Carolina